Create a capture session

 The jpg folder in the Select images, folders or list files window

-You'll repeat this process for each of the camera capture sessions.
+You'll repeat this process for each of the camera sessions.

 After the capture sessions have been linked to their images, you can visualize the image footprints.